CURATED.

 JAIME PATTISON

-Jaime Pattison is a project-based artist based in Los Angeles.
-Pattison’s work has been exhibited internationally, including exhibitions in Tokyo, New York, Detroit, Toronto, and Buffalo, notably in 2018 at the AKG in Buffalo NY, and as part of Scotiabank’s CONTACT Photography Collection.
-In 2023 Pattison co-founded DIVE Studios, a shared studio space in Detroit, and has hosted conversations, experimental dinners, screenings.
-She has been invited to guest curate exhibitions across the city including Afterimages at New Lab’s Detroit location.
-Pattison also co-created the Studio Dinner series an immersive dinner experience which has been supported by Cranbrook Academy of Art, and The Breakout Foundation among others.
-Pattison received her BFA at College for Creative Studies with a minor in Critical Studies and will soon be pursuing her MFA at California Institute of the Arts (expected completion 2027).
+Jaime Pattison is a project-based artist based in Los Angeles whose work explores systems of value, authorship, and mediation through painting and installation.
+Her work has been exhibited internationally in Tokyo, New York, Detroit, Toronto, and Buffalo, including a presentation at the Buffalo AKG Art Museum and through the Scotiabank CONTACT Photography Festival collection.
+In 2023 she co-founded DIVE Studios in Detroit, a shared space for conversations, screenings, and experimental dinners, and has guest curated exhibitions across the city, including Afterimages at Newlab Detroit.
+Pattison received her BFA from College for Creative Studies and will begin pursuing her MFA at California Institute of the Arts in 2027.

 Bank, 2025